 Home is so sad.
 It stays as it was left, Shaped to the comfort of the last to go As if to win them back.
-Instead, bereft Of anyone to please, it withers so, Having no heart to put aside the theft And turn again to what it started as, A joyous shot at how things ought to
+Instead, bereft Of anyone to please, it withers so, Having no heart to put aside the theft And turn again to what it started as, A joyous shot at how things ought to be, Long fallen wide.
+You can see how it

 On August 9, 1922, Philip Larkin was born in Coventry, England.
 He attended St. John's College, Oxford.
 His first book of poetry, The North Ship, was published in 1945 and, though not particularly strong on its own, is notable insofar as certain passages foreshadow the unique sensibility and maturity that characterizes his later work.